ldutoit/ngsreads2microsats/ngs2microsat.md

 ## 2. Detection of microsatellites

 For this step we will rely on [MSATCOMMANDER](https://code.google.com/archive/p/msatcommander/downloads).
 The command line can be run, but the GUI is easy and offer a great overview of the parameters.
 Below are sensible settings for microsatellites design.
 They can of course be adapted to your wishes.
+If the genome is big, it is advisable to be rather stringent.
+At the next step, all microsat will be aligned to each other to avoid duplicates and many microsatellites increase significantly the computation time.

 ![](pictures/param1.png)
 ![](pictures/param2.png)